josmar-crwdstffng/angular/aio/content/guide/http.md

 **Always *subscribe*.**

-An `HttpClient` method does not begin its HTTP request until you call `subscribe()` on the observable returned by that method.
+An `HttpClient` method does not begin the associated HTTP request until you call `subscribe()` on the observable returned by that method.
 This is true for *all* `HttpClient` *methods*.

 <div class="alert is-helpful">